 By mandating a move away from animal experimentation and towards advanced scientific methods, the EU has the opportunity to expand job growth rapidly in science and technology and reduce health-care costs for the population.
-As Meigs and colleagues report in their recent review, "Animal Testing and Its Alternatives - the Most Important Omics Is Economics", "an economy of alternative approaches has developed that is outperforming traditional animal testing".

-Likewise, the UK funding body Innovate UK has identified non-animal technologies "as one of a series of emerging technologies with the potential to drive future UK economic growth" and, in doing so, proposed that British companies be able to take advantage of these "new commercial opportunities".

-Moving a new drug to market may cost up to US\$2 billion (approximately €1.7 billion, or £1.5 billion) and take as long as 15 years.
-One factor in the high cost of research and development is the substantial risk associated with developing a product that fails to result in a marketable drug because it does not succeed in clinical trials.
-Ninety-five per cent of drugs that test safe and effective in animals fail in humans because they are either not safe or not effective.
+As Meigs and colleagues report in their recent review, "Animal Testing and Its Alternatives - the Most Important Omics Is Economics", "an economy of alternative approaches has developed that is outperforming traditional animal testing".39 development is the substantial risk associated with developing a product that fails to result in a marketable drug because it does not succeed in clinical trials.
+Ninety-five per cent of drugs that test safe and effective in animals fail in humans42 because they are either not safe or not effective.
 Columbia University scientists Kacey Ronaldson-Bouchard and Gordana Vunjak-Novakovic, in advocating for the use of human tissues in vitro during drug development, also make the following observation:

+Likewise, the UK funding body Innovate UK has identified nonanimal technologies "as one of a series of emerging technologies with the potential to drive future UK economic growth" and, in doing so, proposed that British companies be able to take advantage of these "new commercial opportunities".40

+Moving a new drug to market may cost up to US\$2 billion (approximately €1.7 billion, or £1.5 billion) and take as long as 15 years.41 One factor in the high cost of research and
-Equally damaging is the cautious elimination of potentially curative new drugs because their adverse effects in animals do not necessarily translate into humans.
-These false-positive and false-negative readouts create an enormous financial burden, resulting in decision-making in which the potential profitability of a drug is leveraged against the potential risks, rather than on the drug's potential to improve disease outcomes.

-Compounding the problem of effectively and efficiently bringing new drugs to market is the lack of reproducibility of preclinical trials.
-A recent investigation by the UK House of Commons Science and Technology Committee into the scientific integrity of government-funded research highlighted the current "reproducibility crisis" and indicated the continued upward trend in misconduct and mistakes in publishing.
-At the most conservative US estimate, the abundant failure to reproduce preclinical research results in approximate annual spending of \$28 billion on misleading experimentation.
-Additionally, even in journals that support the "Animal Research: Reporting of In Vivo Experiments" (ARRIVE) guidelines - which aimed to improve the reporting of research using animals - studies continue to demonstrate low reproducibility, poor value for money, and a waste of animals' lives.
+"Equally damaging is the cautious elimination of potentially curative new drugs because their adverse effects in animals do not necessarily translate into humans.
+These false-positive and false-negative readouts create an enormous financial burden, resulting in decision-making in which the potential profitability of a drug is leveraged against the potential risks, rather than on the drug's potential to improve disease outcomes."43 Compounding the problem of effectively and efficiently bringing new drugs to market is the lack of reproducibility of preclinical trials.
+A recent investigation by the UK House of Commons Science and Technology Committee into the scientific integrity of government-funded research highlighted the current "reproducibility crisis" and indicated the continued upward trend in misconduct and mistakes in publishing.44 At the most conservative US estimate, the abundant failure to reproduce preclinical research results in approximate annual spending of \$28 billion on misleading experimentation.45 Additionally, even in journals that support the "Animal Research: Reporting of In Vivo Experiments" (ARRIVE) guidelines46 - which aimed to improve the reporting of research using animals - studies continue to demonstrate low reproducibility, poor value for money, and a waste of animals' lives.47

-Through the use of human-relevant technology in place of expensive, time-consuming, and inaccurate animal experiments, the cost of drug discovery has the potential to decrease dramatically.
+Through the use of humanrelevant technology in place of expensive, time-consuming, and inaccurate animal experiments, the cost of drug discovery has the potential to decrease dramatically.
 Writing in the official journal of the American Society for Clinical Pharmacology & Therapeutics, Tal Burt and his co-authors made the following comments:

-Increasing costs of drug development and ethical concerns about the risks of exposing humans and animals to novel chemical entities favor limited exposure clinical trials such as microdosing and other phase 0 trials.
+"Increasing costs of drug development and ethical concerns about the risks of exposing humans and animals to novel chemical entities favor limited exposure clinical trials such as microdosing and other phase 0 trials.
 An increasing body of research supports the validity of extrapolation from the limited drug exposure of phase 0 approaches to the full, therapeutic exposure.
-An increasing number of applications and design options demonstrate the versatility and flexibility these approaches offer to drug developers.
+An increasing number of applications and design options demonstrate the versatility and flexibility these approaches offer to drug developers."48